andergtk/localhost-looking-good/README.md

 If you have installed Apache in another directory (not in `/etc/apache2`) you should change the value of the constant `APACHE_DIR` to the correct path.

-You can add files to be hidden in the display by adding them in `$ignore` array.
+You can add files to be hidden in the localhost page by adding them in `$ignore` array.

 ## Contributing